Gjum/morechunks-forge/README.md

 Structures below sea level are not shared at all, so your bunkers are safe by default.

+In the future, you can decide not to share certain areas at all, for example where drop chests are or unfinished builds you want nobody else to see yet.

+But it is important that you share as much as you can, because if nobody shares anything for some area, it makes this mod useless.

 ## What information is shared?

 Other players have no way of finding out where you are at any time.